Veterinary Surgery at Deer Park

 We will ensure that you fully understand why we are recommending surgery, and that you are comfortable making the decision to move ahead.

-If your pet requires advanced care, our vets will refer you to a veterinary surgeon near Suffolk County, and work closely with your vet surgeon to ensure that your pet receives the best possible care.
+If your pet requires advanced care, our vets will refer you to a veterinary surgeon near Deer Park, and work closely with your vet surgeon to ensure that your pet receives the best possible care.

 Surgical protocols at our clinic include: